-Sunshade (Optional)
+Electric Sunshade (Optional)

 The optional sunshade offers an extendable awning top to the aft end of the hardtop.
-This shade is deployed by installing the two aft legs by pushing the release pad and locking them in the bases.
-The canvas shade is then connected to the two hardtop clasps.
-Route the canvas ropes through the pulleys and secure them in the locking pads at the base of the poles.
+This shade is deployed by the Shade switch at the helm.
+Care should be used when opening and closing to make sure that nothing is in the way.
 The awning is not intended to be deployed when the boat is underway.
 If it is left deployed while the boat is underway damage could occur to the unit or the surrounding area.